 The next week he will be back to his little tyrant self.
 All you can do was make him as comfortable as possible and wait for it to run its course.

 It is okay to take care of your kids and let things fall aside – it will be there when you come back.
 It’s definitely a hard thing to accept, but sometimes it’s simply the best you can do.

 Tips for Handling Jealous Siblings when the Baby is Sick:

 A big hurdle I’m facing now with two is that Owen is sick and requires a lot of attention and Ryan is very clearly jealous.

 He’s acting out a bit, regressing on potty training, and generally testing me at every turn.
 I know that the cause is because he feels left out.
 That in mind, there are certain things I’ve found to help out with this.

 Devote time when possible.

 This will look different for everyone, but a special treat just for your older kid is a great way to help them feel remembered.
-I;m not sying buy your kids’ love, but every once in a while it can help.
-For us, over the weekend, after I got Owen to sleep I took Ryan out to get ice cream, just the two of us.
+I’m not saying buy your kids’ love, but every once in a while it can help.
+For us, after I got Owen to bed I took Ryan out to get ice cream, just the two of us.
 His mood turned around so quickly spending one on one time with me and getting a special treat.